+[agreed]

 In accordance with fundamental principles of its domestic law, has your country adopted measures to reduce existing or future opportunities for organized criminal groups to participate in lawful markets with proceeds of crime (art.
 31, para.
 2), including:

 (a) The strengthening of cooperation between law enforcement agencies or prosecutors and relevant private entities, including industry?